This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 depends on the cause of your child's hearing loss.
 Removal of earwax or treatment for any medical conditions that have caused his hearing loss may be needed.
 Your child may need any of the following:

-- A hearing aid is a small device that fits inside your child's ear and helps him hear better.
+- A hearing aid is a small device that fits inside your child's ear and helps him or her hear better.
 Your healthcare provider can help you choose a hearing aid that is right for your child.

 - Assistive listening devices (ALDs) pick up sound and send it through earphones or a headset.
-ALDs can help your child hear better when he is in a place with background noise.
+ALDs can help your child hear better when he or she is in a place with background noise.
 Examples include classrooms, theaters, or auditoriums.
 ALDs can be used alone or with hearing aids or cochlear implants.

 - Surgery may be needed if your child's hearing loss is caused by otosclerosis.
 Surgery may also be done to place small tubes in your child's ear.
 These tubes help drain fluid and help prevent ear infections.